 I am reluctant to leave Léon, which is probably obvious!
 I was sad to leave after staying there for a week, and I am equally sad to stop talking about it and leave the photographs alone!
-However, I need to move on so these are the last thoughts on lingering in Léon for a week, for the moment.
+However, I need to move on so these are the last thoughts on lingering in Leon for a week, for the moment.

 The Cathedral drew my attention every day as I walked into the town.
 It is a vast building, dominating the square in the middle of the old town; sadly one has to pay to visit.

-The wonderful tranquillity of the Basilica of San Isidoro drew me back more than once.
+While I loved wandering in the streets, the wonderful tranquillity of the Basilica of San Isidoro drew me back more than once.

 If you walk in the opposite direction from the Cathedral you can visit the Plaza Mayor, the Plaza San Martin, and on to the Plaza Del Grano.

 I enjoyed popping into one of the parks…

 Around almost every corner of Léon there is a church, convent, or monastery.
 But sadly they are often only open for Church Services, when it didn’t feel right to intrude as a visitor with a camera.